Arthur7436/C-sharp-development/README.md

                 Console.Write("Select employee's number: ");
                 int selectedEmployee = int.Parse(Console.ReadLine());
-                //if user chooses existing employee, then Ask 'Enter the number of hours worked', then store that to the employee's instance if (selectedEmployee >= 1 && selectedEmployee <= employeeList.Count) {
+                //if user chooses existing employee
+                if (selectedEmployee >= 1 && selectedEmployee <= employeeList.Count)
+                {
-                    EmployeesClass employee = employeeList[selectedEmployee - 1];
+                    //Create an instance of that existing employee and notify the user who they have selected EmployeesClass employee = employeeList[selectedEmployee - 1];

-                    Console.WriteLine($"You have selected {employeeList[selectedEmployee - 1]}");
+                    Console.WriteLine($"You have selected {employeeList[selectedEmployee - 1].firstName} {employeeList[selectedEmployee - 1].lastName}");

-                    //Console.Write("Enter the number of hours worked: ");
+                    //Ask the user to enter the number of hours worked Console.Write("Enter the number of hours worked: ");
-                    //int hoursWorked = int.Parse(Console.ReadLine());
+                    int hoursWorked = int.Parse(Console.ReadLine()); //store value in a variable

-                    //Associate the hoursWorked value to the selected employee
-                    //EmployeesClass employee = new EmployeesClass();
-                    //{
-                    //    employee.hoursWorked = hoursWorked;
-                    //}

-                    //employeeList.Add(employee);
-                    //Console.WriteLine(employee);
+                    employeeList[selectedEmployee - 1].hoursWorked = hoursWorked;//store hours worked in the employees class property
+                    //reiterate to the user what they have done Console.WriteLine($"{employeeList[selectedEmployee - 1].firstName} {employeeList[selectedEmployee - 1].lastName} has now worked {employeeList[selectedEmployee - 1].hoursWorked} hours in total");

+                    Console.WriteLine();
                 }
+                else if (userPrompt == 3)
+                {
+                    Console.WriteLine("Select an employee:");

+                    //show list of employees registered
+                    for (int i = 0; i < employeeList.Count; i++)
+                    {
+                        Console.WriteLine($"{i + 1}. {employeeList[i].firstName} {employeeList[i].lastName}");
+                    }
+                    Console.WriteLine();

+                    Console.Write("Select employee's number: ");
+                    int selectedEmployee = int.Parse(Console.ReadLine());
+                    //if user chooses existing employee
+                    if (selectedEmployee >= 1 && selectedEmployee <= employeeList.Count)
+                    {
+                        //Create an instance of that existing employee and notify the user who they have selected EmployeesClass employee = employeeList[selectedEmployee - 1];

+                        //Calculate the wage earned AND reset hours worked to 0 int wageEarned = employeeList[selectedEmployee - 1].hoursWorked * employeeList[selectedEmployee].hourlyRate;
+                        Console.WriteLine($"Wage earned is {wageEarned}");

+                        Console.WriteLine();

+                    }
                     else
                     {
                         Console.WriteLine("Invalid selection.
 Please try again.");
-                    // Optionally, you can loop back to let the user try again }
+                    }

                     //if number is not valid, then ask the user to input a valid number again
                     //When a number is inputted, then print '{employeeFirstName} {employeeLastName} has now worked {hoursWorked} hours in total.'
                     //else if employee DOES NOT exist, then Ask to select an employee that exists
                     //break

                 }
+                return true;
             }

         }
     }

-currently i'm trying to create a break after the user inputs 9 however i'm getting an error where it says:No enclosing loop out of which to break or continue
+}

+I'm getting error where it says i'm missing curly brackets. how do i fix this?
+Can you give me hints as to how I can optimally update my code?
+What's the difference between the green button that opens a new terminal visual studio and type dotnet run in the terminal which essentially do the same thing?
+Is my style of creating this program good for building my knowledge for real world swe?